-We’ve done some filtering of dirty water before, using some kitchen roll as the filter.
+We’ve tried a filtering experiment using dirty water before, using kitchen roll as the filter.
 Today we tried something a little different.

 We looked in the garden for three things that might make good filters, and chose large stones, small stones and sand.
 We talked about which we though would be the best filter, and decided the sand would probably work best as it was the smallest.